 2. Campbell Community Skate Park (Campbell)

-Leaving Santa Clara, you're looking at under 10 min without traffic — close enough that the kids won't complain about the car ride.
+Leaving Santa Clara, you're looking at under 10 min without traffic, close enough that the kids won't gripe about the car ride.

 Location: 1 W Campbell Ave, Campbell, CA 95008

-Good to know: recently renovated, 10 skate elements, street features, half-pipe skills area, beginner-friendly, private lessons available, helmets and full pads required, restrooms.
+Good to know: recently renovated, street features, half-pipe skills area, beginner-friendly, restrooms.

 3. Milpitas Skatepark (Milpitas)